RENEE MONTAGNE, Host:

 NPR's Deborah Amos reports from Damascus.

-Dr. BOUTHAINA SHAABAN (Minister of Expatriates): Now, we are saying, you are right, this is what needs to be done.
+BOUTHAINA SHAABAN: Now, we are saying, you are right, this is what needs to be done.
 Let us do it together.

 AMOS: President Bashar al-Assad has proposed a national dialogue in two weeks time.
 He's invited the opposition to talk.
 Assad is under intense international and domestic pressure for rapid change.
 Shaaban says the protest movement has shown there are grievances that can no longer be ignored.